-- Gross profit for our SMB segment increased year over year due to increases in both sales and gross profit margins.
-Gross profit margins benefited from higher customer invoice margins, increased sales of higher-margin software, servers, and storage devices, and increased vendor consideration recorded as an offset to cost of sales.
-Growth in services revenue, although still a relatively small component compared to product sales for this segment, also improved gross profit margins in the second quarter of 2006 over the prior year period. - Gross profit for our Large Account segment increased by 68% year over year in dollars, largely due to its 64% increase in sales.
-Gross profit margins increased year over year by 24 basis points, as a percentage of sales, as increased service revenues and software agency fees, generated primarily by former Amherst personnel, contributed to higher gross margins in this segment. - Gross profit for our Public Sector segment increased year over year due to higher customer invoice margins and increased vendor consideration recorded as an offset to cost of sales.
-As a result, gross profit dollars increased in this segment, although we experienced a slight decrease in Public Sector sales during the second quarter of 2006.
+- Gross profit for our SMB segment increased in the third quarter of 2006 compared to the third quarter of 2005 due to increases in both sales and gross profit margins.
+Gross profit margins benefited from increased focus on achieving higher customer invoice margins and increased vendor consideration recorded as an offset to cost of sales.
+Growth in services revenue, although still a relatively small component compared to product sales for this segment, also improved gross profit margins in the third quarter of 2006 compared to the third quarter of 2005. - Gross profit for our Large Account segment in the third quarter of 2006 increased by 65% compared to the third quarter of 2005, due to a substantial increase in both sales and gross profit margins.
+Gross profit margins increased compared to the third quarter of 2005 by 158 basis points as a percentage of sales due to increased vendor consideration and net software agency sales. - Gross profit for our Public Sector segment in the third quarter of 2006 increased compared to the third quarter of 2005 despite the decrease in sales, due to increased focus on achieving higher customer invoice margins and increased vendor consideration recorded as an offset to cost of sales.

-Selling, general and administrative expenses increased for the second quarter of 2006 and also increased as a percentage of sales as compared to the second quarter of 2005.
+Selling, general and administrative expenses in the third quarter of 2006 increased in dollars and as a percentage of sales compared to the third quarter of 2005.